-Jim Hannon is a retired aerospace manager (45 yrs), certified USA, Level 2 Expert Cycling Coach, founder of the Beach Cities Cycling Club (BCCClub), and proud Board Member of the South Bay Bicycling Coalition.
-Jim is VERY motivated to make cyclists safer through advocacy, education and improved bike routes/paths in the South Bay, and beyond.
-Jim is an avid cyclist himself and has trained hundreds of new and veteran cyclists to improve their skills, become safer and to prepare them for a long distance (100 mile+) rides.
-Jim has coached for the Leukemia & Lymphoma Society, MS, Best Buddies and BCCClub cycling program.
+Jim Hannon is a retired aerospace manager (45 yrs), LCI League Cycling Instructor, USA Cycling Coach, founder of the Beach Cities Cycling Club (BCCClub), and a very proud Board Member of the South Bay Bicycle Coalition.
+Jim is VERY motivated to make cyclists safer through advocacy, education, and improved bikeways in the South Bay region of greater Los Angeles.
+Jim is an avid cyclist and has trained hundreds of new and veteran cyclists to improve their skills and ride safer.
+Jim has coached for many nonprofits, like the Leukemia & Lymphoma Society, MS, Best Buddies, and BCCClub adult and Youth safety programs.
 Jim is very passionate about his family and anything to do with cycling!

 Charlene joined the South Bay Bicycle Coalition Board in 2013.
 Since then, she has been responsible for the yearly fundraising event and all the marketing initiatives.
 She brings with her 10 plus years of experience in digital marketing and analytics.
 Charlene has worked with analytics and growth initiatives for numerous large-scale media properties such as Spin Media (Spin Magazine, Vibe, Stereogum), Tribune (LATimes, Chicago Tribune), NBC News, and Washington Post.
 She is currently incubating her own on-demand dance workout company hipshakefitness.com and teaching Digital Analytics at UCLA.